underscoredotspace/teal-hawk/README.md

 # teal-hawk

 Teal Hawk is a prototype Twitter analysis tool for real-time analysis of a brand's mentions.
 The intention is to allow real-time and business improvement analysts to gain actionable insight into what customers/press/moaners are saying about their brand.

+This said - the main intention is to learn JS and Angular properly with limited time, so **don't try to use this in it's development state** please.

 config.php must be created with the following: